lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > If Top is by definition a proper element of D, this could technically
 > happen.

+The other reviewer brought this up as well; it's fixed.

 > - p.14, 2.3.2, l.2. "countable" -> "countably infinite".

+Fixed.

 > - p.14.
 It is rather unfortunate to use the notations "Top_S" and
 > "\sqcup_S", where the subscript S looks just like a metavariable